KosmosisDire/obsidian-webpage-export/README.md

 - Click Export, and select a location for the file

 ### Theme Toggle Note:
-- If you want the theme toggle in a specific place be sure to write `\theme-toggle` in the place of the toggle in your document.
+- Any `theme-toggle` code block will be replaced with a toggle for changing the theme.
+That means:
+> \`theme-toggle\`
+>
+> \`\`\`theme-toggle\`\`\`

+or

+> \`\`\`theme-toggle
+>
+> \`\`\`

+- This toggle does not work inside of obsidian, however once exported it will (this may change in the future)
-- If you do not the toggle will show at the top left of the webpage.
+- If you do not include \`theme-toggle\` in a document and the `Add Dark Mode Toggle` setting is on then a toggle will be fixed to every page in the top left corner.

-### Seperate Files Notes:
+### Non-Inlined Files Notes:
-- If exporting files seperately they will all be but into the same folder as the .html file
+- If exporting CSS or JS seperately those files will be exported into the same folder as the .HTML
-- Images will be placed relative to the .html file simmilarly to how they were in obsidian.
+- Images will be placed relative to the .HTML file the same as they were in obsidian.
-- The exception to this is if the images were lower in the heirarchy than the .html file, in which case the images are placed in a `/image` directory.
+- The exception to this is if the images were lower in the heirarchy than the .HTML file, in which case the images are placed in a `/image` directory.
-- All references are links are updated automatically.
+- All references and links to images or files are updated automatically.

 ## Screenshots: